osevoso/VBACodeHelper/README.md

 Install
 --------

->Before install, be shure what hotkeys of your background services, OS shell and other add-ins is not same with the add-in hotkeys.
+>Before install, be shure that hotkeys of your background services, OS shell and other add-ins is not same with the add-in hotkeys.

 1. Unpack DLL into local drive folder (*C:\Addons\VBACH*, for example)